sevbesau/dotfiles/README.md

 Applications should take the mainstage, no bars that take up valueable realestate.

-Information like date, and battery should be available at a glance though.
+Information like date, and battery should be available at a glance.
-Right now this is done using a sidebar that shows/hides using stiky corners or alt+space.
+This is achieved using a sidebar that shows/hides using sticky corners.

 ### Colors

-All colors are based on the current wallpaper, this is done using pywal
+All system colors are based on the current wallpaper, this is done using pywal Code should always use the same colorscheme, I use monokai, this is also the fallback colorscheme.

 ## System information display

 ### [EWW](https://elkowar.github.io/eww/eww.html)

-#### workspace switcher

-- show all 10 workspaces
-- show active, inactive and current

-#### sidebar widgets:
+Eww is used to display a sidebar
 These widgets are shown in a sidebar, for quick access

 - time